 You are free to enable the caching functions and ignore everything else.

-Upon activation, you’ll find that everything is disabled.
-To turn on caching, navigate to LiteSpeed Cache > Cache > Cache and set Enable Cache to
+Upon activation, you’ll find that caching is enabled, but everything else is disabled.
+If you navigate to LiteSpeed Cache > Cache > Cache you will see that Enable Cache is set to

 You could stop right there, never configure another setting, and the plugin would probably cache your site very nicely.
 We specifically chose the default settings to work with the majority of sites right out of the box.